Augusta Glosé: Personal life

-Augusta Glose became the second wife of Kansas City businessman Charles Starr Leeds in 1907.
+Glosé became the second wife of Kansas City businessman Charles Starr Leeds in 1907.
 They had a daughter, Linda Augusta Leeds (1912-1988).
 Augusta Glose was widowed when Charles S. Leeds died in 1939, the same year her father died.
 Augusta Glose Leeds died in 1976, aged 99 years.

-The future Princess Anastasia of Greece and Denmark was briefly (from 1907 to 1908) Augusta Glosé's sister-in-law, when they were both married to brothers (Charles S. Leeds and William B. Leeds).
+The future Princess Anastasia of Greece and Denmark was briefly (from 1907 to 1908) Glosé's sister-in-law, when they were both married to brothers (Charles S. Leeds and William B. Leeds).
 In widowhood Nancy Leeds opposed Augusta Glosé's stage career, believing it threatened the Leeds family's social respectability.